alan-turing-institute/trustchain/docs/ion.md

     The example given in the official [ION install guide](https://identity.foundation/ion/install-guide/) does use this shorthand, which causes an error, so beware of this issue if you edit the `bitcoin.conf` file manually when following that guide.

-When we start Bitcoin Core we need to make sure it uses the correct configuration file (and we also want to run it as a background process).
-Let's create an alias to make this more convenient:
+When we start Bitcoin Core we will need to make sure it uses the correct configuration file that was edited above (and we also want to run it as a background process).
+To make this more convenient, let's create an alias in our `SHELL_CONFIG` file:
 ```console
 $ echo 'alias bitcoind="/Applications/bitcoin-24.0.1/bin/bitcoind -daemon -conf=/Applications/bitcoin-24.0.1/bitcoin.conf -daemon"' >> $SHELL_CONFIG; source $SHELL_CONFIG
 ```
-Now use the following command to run Bitcoin Core:
+Now we can use the following simple command to start Bitcoin Core:
 ```console
 $ bitcoind
 ```